akshan-main/data557project/Blogs/Blog 1 - Uncovering the Story in the Data.md

 ---

-Our goal for this blofg series is to tell the story behind the numbers—what do the features tell us about the faculty and their careers?
+Our goal for this blog series is to tell the story behind the numbers—what do the features tell us about the faculty and their careers?
 And what interesting trends or outliers can we uncover?

 ## Getting to Know the Data